 Some 30 rooms served for burials between 1745 and 1783, with around 11,000 people finding their last resting place within.
 Space issues (and the smell) forced their closure.

-You peek into rooms filled with scattered bones, including a mass grave for plague victims.
-All look like something a plucky heroine might discover halfway through a dystopian novel.
+We peeked into rooms filled with scattered bones, including a mass grave for plague victims.
+All looked like something a plucky heroine might discover halfway through a dystopian novel.

 Don’t be the last in line as you exit this area.

-You actually end the tour outside the cathedral, the bright light and bustling square a contrast to the still, darker, bone-filled rooms you emerge from.
+We then ended the tour by emerging outside the cathedral, the bright light and bustling square a contrast to the still, darker, bone-filled rooms we emerged from.

 Tickets & visitor tips

-If you’re doing more than a couple of things in Stephansdom, it makes sense to get an all-inclusive ticket, like the option that covers the catacombs, both towers, access to the main part of the cathedral, and the Dom Museum.
+If you’re doing more than a couple of paid activities in Stephansdom, it makes sense to get an all-inclusive ticket.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)